WillPittenger/Goodies/PowerShell/WillPittenger.Goodies.PowerShell.Sounds/Docs/Get-Sound.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-Either a file or a predefined system sound ID.
+### Either a file or a predefined system sound ID.
+The sound to locate.

 ## OUTPUTS
-An WillPittenger.Goodies.Sounds.ISound instance.
+### An WillPittenger.Goodies.Sounds.ISound instance.
+The requested sound

 ## NOTES
 Unfortunately, operating systems other than Windows can't be supported as they don't have the sound API used.